 With two key Copywriting ingredients:

 If you believe that some aspect of your hospitality / tourism business could raise any doubt or objection in your potential customer, address it right away.

 Don’t let the troll multiply their doubts and instigate fear in them.

 When you try to sell an experience online you are generally not in a position to discuss the ins and outs of that product in person with your client.

 So, you have to anticipate the aspect of that experience that will make them doubt.

-And when the Fear troll begins to whisper in their ears, his arguments will have no basis and will disappear into oblivion.
+And when the Fear troll begins to whisper in their ears, its arguments will have no basis and will disappear into oblivion.

-If your chosen images for your escape room’s website which are a little too scary, many of your clients might be put off by an excessively creepy atmosphere.
+For example, imagine your run an escape room business and the images on some of your clients might be put off by an excessively creepy atmosphere.

 Many of them might not like it.

-Many want to bring their families, but they’d rather not enclose them in a spooky place.
+Many want to bring their families, but they’d rather not have them locked in an excessively spooky place.